-We've put together a list below of everything you need to know before you get here in September.
+We've put together a list below of everything you need to know before you get here.

 View our enrolment section to find out more about pre-enrolment and what you'll need with you ready for online enrolment.

 Sort out your student finances

 The fees you pay and the support available to you will depend on a number of different factors.
 Please visit our main fees and funding section to find out exactly how much you need to pay, and whether or not you are eligible to receive any support packages.

 You may wish to open up a student bank account in which to receive your loan instalments and budget for your expenditure.
 Most of the major high street banks are available in Wrexham town centre and there is plenty of advice online about which account is the best option.
 You can also open and manage a student bank account online.
 Some may offer you incentives to open an account but make sure that you don't get caught out with any hidden charges or catches.
 Read more in our student blog.

 If you are moving away from home you will need to find suitable accommodation.
 At Wrexham Glyndŵr University, we offer both on and off-campus accommodation depending on your requirements and budget.
 The price of our accommodation includes free unlimited WiFi, utility bills, free parking with 24 hour security.
 Places can fill up fast, so you should try to book as soon as possible after receiving your offer of a place.
 If you haven't already done so, please visit our main accommodation pages for more information.

 If you have additional needs and feel like you may be in need of extra support when starting university, please do let us know.
 Anything you tell us will be confidential and will not be shared without your permission.
 If you'd like to find out more about our services and the support we can offer, you can get in touch with us for an informal chat on 01978 293266 or email firstname.lastname@example.org